samvoisin/samvoisin/README.md

 🧙‍♂️ Another project I am working on is [AIDM](https://github.com/samvoisin/ai-dungeon-master), an LLM-powered chatbot that can act as a virtual "Game Master" for tabletop role-playing games.
 AIDM utilizes a combination of prompt engineering and software engineering features to ensure LLM produces appropriate text.

-⛵️ I currently work as a Senior Data Scientist at Tradewind Data Science where I build value for clients by developing inferrential and predictive models.
+⛵️ I currently work as a Senior Data Scientist at Tradewind Data Science where I build value for clients by developing inferrential and predictive models to guide strategy and policy decisions.

 🛜 Take a look at my [personal website](www.samvoisin.com) to learn more about me, read my blog posts or see my resume!